joisig/joisig.com/_posts/2020-02-11-23-rules-to-run-a-software-startup-with-minimum-hassle.md

 ## Rule #4: In fact, completely outsource billing

 At [CrankWheel](https://crankwheel.com/), we use the Braintree payment gateway and the Chargify subscription management platform on top of that.
-This is a decent solution, but if I was starting again today, I would go with [Paddle](https://paddle.com/) or a similar software “reseller” (in name only) that takes care of everything related to billing and sales tax/value added tax and just sends us a lump sum every month.
+This is a decent solution, but if I was starting again today, I would go with [Paddle](https://paddle.com/) or a similar software “reseller” (in name only) that takes care of everything related to billing and sales tax/value added tax and pays you a single lump sum every month.
 Yes they take a larger percentage than if you go straight with a payment gateway like Stripe or Braintree, but it’s a very simple way to outsource and simplify.
 You get:

 * One lump sum every month means much simpler bookkeeping on your end;
 * No customer support on your end for billing issues;
 * You don’t have to fight back against chargebacks, they do that for you;
 * They handle subscriptions plans, coupons, offers, dunning (retrying credit cards) and lots more.

-Save yourself the hassle around billing - just pay a couple of extra percentage points and be done with it.
+Save yourself the hassle around billing - pay a couple of extra percentage points and be done with it.

 ## Rule #5: Don’t do freemium